 - Applied nonlinear dynamics

-- Astrophysical and geophysical fluids
+- Astrophysical and geophysical fluid dynamics

 - Algebra, geometry and integrable systems